JenJenFenFen/simponi-app/README.md

 ## How to use

-- Make sure you have a Composer and Node.js.
+- Make sure you have a Composer, Node.js, and XAMPP.
+Download [Composer](https://getcomposer.org), [Node.js](https://nodejs.org/en/download), and [XAMPP](https://www.apachefriends.org/download.html) here.
 - Open XAMPP, turn on the Apache and MySQL.
 - Fork this repository.
 - Install all dependencies.